APNS, PBA demand early release of Mir Shakil-ur-Rahman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Pakistan Broadcasters Association (PBA) and All Pakistan Newspapers Society (APNS) Saturday urged upon the government and the state institutions of Pakistan to look into the prolonged imprisonment of Jang/Geo Editor-in-Chief Mir Shakil-ur-Rahman and ensure his early release.
+KARACHI: The Pakistan Broadcasters Association (PBA) and the All Pakistan Newspapers Society (APNS) have urged the government and state institutions of Pakistan to look into the prolonged imprisonment of Jang/Geo Editor-in-Chief Mir Shakil-ur-Rahman and ensure his early release.

-After the board of directors of the PBA elected new office-bearers, the broadcasters association issued a statement appealing the State of Pakistan to look into the matter of Mir Shakil-ur-Rahman who is in custody now for over 200 days while the NAB investigation and his remand has finished a long time ago.
-APNS statement was issued by President Hameed Haroon and Secretary General Sarmad Ali.
+After the board of directors of the PBA elected new office-bearers, the broadcasters association issued a statement appealing to the State of Pakistan to look into the matter of Mir Shakil-ur-Rahman, who has been in custody for over 200 days now while the NAB investigation and his remand had ended a long time ago.
+APNS statement was issued by President Hameed Haroon and Secretary General Sarmad Ali on Saturday.

-The APNS and PBA said the reference against the Editor-in-Chief of Jang-Geo Group, with the alleged supporting evidence relied upon by NAB, has already been filed in court so there can be no fear of him tampering with the evidence if he is released.
+APNS and PBA said the reference against the Editor-in-Chief of Jang-Geo Group, with the alleged supporting evidence relied upon by the NAB, has already been filed in court so there can be no fear of him tampering with the evidence if he

-While Mir Shakil-Ur-Rahman, like any other citizen, is not above the law, the PBA appeals that he may be allowed to defend himself, as a free man, so as to dispel the impression that perhaps the objective behind his arrest and prosecution instead of accountability was to muzzle the media independence and to serve as a lesson for the entire media industry.
+While Mir Shakil-ur-Rahman, like any other citizen, is not above the law, the PBA appeals that he may be allowed to defend himself, as a free man, so as to dispel the impression that perhaps the objective behind his arrest and prosecution instead of accountability is to muzzle the media independence and to serve as a lesson for the entire media industry.

 After that the Board meeting was convened and the BoD elected new office-bearers of PBA for the year 2020-2021, they are: Mian Amer Mahmood (Dunya TV) as Chairman, Salman Iqbal (ARY) as Senior Vice Chairman, Mir Ibrahim Rahman (Geo TV) as Vice Chairman, Ahmed Zuberi (Aaj TV) as Secretary General, Shakeel Masud Hussain (Dawn News) as Joint Secretary and Muhammad Athar Kazi (KTN) Finance Secretary.
 All the office-bearers were elected unopposed.